-- Do not operate water heater if flood damaged. - Inspect anode rods regularly, replace if damaged. - Install in location with drainage. - Fill tank with water before operation. - Properly sized thermal expansion tanks are required on all closed water systems.
+- Do not operate water heater if exposed to flooding or water damage. - Inspect anode rods regularly, replace if damaged. - Install in location with drainage. - Fill tank with water before operation. - Properly sized thermal expansion tanks are required on all closed water systems.